Zade222/SpriteShrink/CONTRIBUTING.md

 ### Error Handling

-The `lib_sprite_shrink` library defines a single, public error enum (`LibError`) that represents all possible failure conditions.
+The `lib_sprite_shrink` library defines a single, public error enum (`SpriteShrinkError`) that represents all possible failure conditions.
 All public, fallible functions in the library must use this error type in their returned `Result`.

-When implementing new functionality, ensure that errors are handled gracefully and propagated using this `LibError` enum where appropriate.
+When implementing new functionality, ensure that errors are handled gracefully and propagated using this `SpriteShrinkError` enum where appropriate.

 ## 4. Reporting Issues